How to Move Documents Folder from C to D Drive in Windows Server - Qiling

 How to Move Documents Folder from C to D Drive in Server 2022/2019/2016

-The procedure to change the locations of desktop folders are nearly the same on both Windows Server and Windows computers.
-Here are the steps that most Windows experts do to move the Documents folder and other system files on the Desktop to another drive:
+To change the locations of desktop folders on Windows Server and Windows computers, follow these steps.
+The procedure is nearly the same on both operating systems.
+Most Windows experts move the Documents folder and other system files on the Desktop to another drive by following a similar process.

 Step 1.
-Make sure that you log in with your administrator or target user account and password.
+Please log in with your administrator or target user account and password to access the system.

 If not, change it and log in with your target user account.